FormidableLabs/terraform-aws-serverless/modules/xray/README.md

 ## Overview

-This module adds [IAM permissions][xray_iam] to the Lambda execution role created by the Serverless framework as part of its CloudFormation stack so that the role may send trace data to AWS.
+This module adds [IAM permissions][canary_iam] to the Lambda execution role created by the Serverless framework as part of its CloudFormation stack so that the role may create, rollback, and destroy canary deploys with CodeDeploy Lambda traffic shifting.

 ## Integration